amith-bharadwaj/Hall_sensor_based_Door_Alarm/README.md

 ## Functionality of the system

 A Hall sensor-based door alarm system is an electronic security device designed to monitor and detect the opening or closing of a door.
 It utilizes a Hall effect sensor, a specialized transducer that responds to changes in magnetic fields.
 In this context, the Hall sensor is strategically positioned in close proximity to a magnet that is affixed to either the door or the door frame.
 When the door is closed, the magnet aligns with the Hall sensor, creating a stable magnetic field.
 However, when the door is opened, the magnet moves away, causing a disruption in the magnetic field.
 This alteration triggers the Hall sensor to register a change in its output state.
 The system is programmed to recognize this transition and respond by activating an alarm, in the form of a buzzer alert.
 This setup serves as a simple yet effective means of enhancing security by providing an immediate alert in the event of unauthorized entry or tampering with the door.
+Hall-effect sensor gives output a low voltage when the magnet is near, and high voltage when the magnet is away.

 ## Working of Hall sensor